British Gymnastics to name banned coaches

 British Gymnastics says it will "break the cycle of poor past practice".

-It will hire an independent expert to monitor reforms and name coaches serving bans on its website.
+It will hire an independent expert to monitor reforms and name coaches serving bans in future on its website.

 By the end of 2022, the governing body plans to close a rules loophole by broadening the roles that require British Gymnastics membership to include choreographers, physios and masseurs.